 @p_price AS [Product Price]

-As there are 2 OUTPUT parameters in our stored procedure, so we need to have 2 variables to store the values from the parameters.
+As there are 2 OUTPUT parameters in our stored procedure, so we need to have two variables to store the values from the parameters.
 In the end, after completing the execution, we will get the following result.

-This is how to return two values from a stored procedure in sql server 2019.
+This is how to return two values from a stored procedure in SQL Server 2019.

 Read SQL Server stored procedure vs function